-As valued members of the Iona community, faculty, staff and administrators share in the mission of the Office of Mission and Ministry (OMM) – to make service, justice, and spirituality conscious in the minds and hearts of the College community.
+As valued members of the Iona community, faculty, staff and administrators share in the mission of the Office of Mission & Ministry (OMM) – to make service, justice, and spirituality conscious in the minds and hearts of the University community.

 Through various programs, OMM celebrates employees and provides opportunities for shared dialogue and spiritual growth.

 Catholic Intellectual Tradition Series

 The Catholic Intellectual Tradition (CIT) Series brings together faculty over lunch or dinner to extend the dialogue between faith and culture, a dialogue that is so characteristic of Catholic teaching institutions.
 The Office of Mission & Ministry encourages all full-time faculty members to attend each dialogue.

 In the fall semester, the Office of Mission & Ministry sponsors a luncheon for all newly hired faculty and staff members.
 New employees are accompanied by their department chairs or supervisors to join in a festive lunch marking their incorporation into the Iona community.
 At the luncheon, a current staff or faculty member of the Iona community shares their personal reflection on how they live the mission of Iona University.

 Held annually during Heritage Week, the Loftus Dinner features the presentation of the Br.
 Arthur Austin Loftus Award to an outstanding Christian Brother.
 Long-serving faculty, administrators, and staff members are also honored.

 Hugh J. McCabe Memorial Award For Social Justice